Unrest demonstrates Biden's challenge in breaking through

+WASHINGTON — Joe Biden is facing some stiff competition in getting his campaign message out.

-WASHINGTON — President Donald Trump spent much of Sunday using Twitter as a bullhorn to urge "law and order" and tougher action by police against protestors around the country.
-Joe Biden quietly visited the site of protests in his hometown of Wilmington, Delaware, and talked to some of the demonstrators.
+President Donald Trump spent much of the weekend using Twitter as a bullhorn to urge "law and order" and tougher action by police against protesters around the country.
+Biden quietly visited the site of protests in his hometown of Wilmington, Delaware, and talked to some of the demonstrators.
 Earlier, he wrote a post on Medium expressing empathy for those despairing about the killing of George Floyd.

 That low-key, high-touch approach may be a sign of how the presumptive Democratic nominee presents himself in the five months before the presidential election, emphasizing calm and competence as a contrast to a mercurial president.